sehHeiden/geospeed/readme.md

 If low memory usage is important, DUCKDB is an option.
 So either on systems with low memory or with huge amounts of data.
 To avoid using swap.
 Opening shapefiles with DuckDB is slower than with GeoPandas.
-So far I cannot recommend using DuckDB for spatial tasks, as the number of supported file formats is limited, and although supported I was not able to save to GeoPackages.
+So far I cannot recommend using DuckDB for spatial tasks, as the number of supported file formats is limited, and although supported, I was not able to save to GeoPackages.
 Also, DuckDB does not support raster files.

 If you already have a Spark cluster, Sedona may be a valid option.
 So far Dask is the fastest solution but uses a huge amount of additional memory.